JeninaAngelin/Computer-Network-Data-Analysis-using-oneAPI/README.md

 ## Use of Open API

 The project integrates OpenAPI to facilitate seamless communication between different components, ensuring interoperability and flexibility in handling various data sources within computer networks.

-## How to Contribute

-Contributions to this project are welcome!
-Feel free to fork the repository, create your branch, and submit a pull request with your enhancements.
-For major changes, please open an issue to discuss potential updates.

-## License

-This project is licensed under the [MIT License](LICENSE).